jonmifsud/elasticsearch/README.markdown

 		</entries>
 	</elasticsearch>

-The query returns two [facets](http://www.elasticsearch.org/guide/reference/api/search/facets/) which are used as a breakdown of entries across sections. `filtered-sections` lists the sections for which entries were found, and how many. `all-sections` lists all sections and how many entries, regardless of the search query.
+Facets used in the previous version had been deprecated, as of this versions aggregations are being made available instead.
+A single aggregation is being made available which gives a breakdown of how the resulting entries were spread across the seactions.
 The `@active` attribute is `yes` if the search is running on that section:

 * if `?sections=articles,comments` is passed on the querystring then these sections will be used
 * if not, the `default-sections` list from Symphony's `manifest/config.php` file will be used